peasy/Peasy.NET-Samples/README.md

 # A sample application

-A full implementation of a middle tier built with peasy and sample consumer clients (WPF, Web API, etc.) can be found here.
+A full implementation of a middle tier built with peasy and sample consumer clients (WPF, Web API, and ASP.NET MVC) can be found here.
 You can clone the repo or download the entire project as a [zip](https://github.com/peasy/samples/archive/master.zip).

 Once downloaded, open Orders.com.sln with Visual Studio, set the WPF project and Web Api projects as the startup projects and run.

+The sample application is a ficticious order entry / inventory management system, and offers a WPF as well as an ASP.NET MVC client.
+All efforts were made to keep these applications as simple as possible to keep the focus more on how a middle tier is both written and consumed.

+The easiest way to get up and running is to set either the WPF project or the ASP.NET MVC project as the startup project and run the application.
+Each project is configured to use in-memory [data proxies]().
+However, the sample applications can be configured to interact with a SQL Server database or HTTP proxies (via Web Api) as well.

 ### SQL Server Setup